great-expectations/great_expectations/docs/guides/validation/how_to_validate_data_by_running_a_checkpoint.md

 ---
-title: How to validate your data using a Checkpoint
+title: How to validate data by running a Checkpoint
 ---

 import Prerequisites from '../../guides/connecting_to_your_data/components/prerequisites.jsx';